Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

     uint256[] weights;
 }

 /**
- * @notice A struct that contains information about all operators for a given operatorSet
+ * @notice A struct that contains information about all operators for a given BN254operatorSet
- * @param operatorInfoTreeRoot The root of the operatorInfo tree.
-Each leaf is a `BN254OperatorInfo` struct
+ * @param operatorInfoTreeRoot The root of the operatorInfo tree
  * @param numOperators The number of operators in the operatorSet
  * @param aggregatePubkey The aggregate G1 public key of the operators in the operatorSet
  * @param totalWeights The total stake weights of the operators in the operatorSet *
  * @dev The operatorInfoTreeRoot is the root of a merkle tree that contains the operatorInfos for each operator in the operatorSet.
- * It is calculated in this function and used by the `IBN254CertificateVerifier` to verify stakes against the non-signing operators
+ *      It is calculated on-chain by the `BN254TableCalculator` and used by the `IBN254CertificateVerifier` to verify stakes against the non-signing operators
  *
- * @dev Retrieval of the `aggregatePubKey` depends on maintaining a key registry contract or using the core `KeyRegistrar` contract.
+ * @dev Retrieval of the `aggregatePubKey` depends on maintaining a key registry contract, see `KeyRegistrar` for an example implementation
- * See `BN254TableCalculatorBase` in the middleware repo for an example implementation.
  *
- * @dev The `totalWeights` array should be the same length as each individual `weights` array in `operatorInfos`.
+ * @dev The `totalWeights` array should be the same length as each individual `weights` array in `BN254OperatorInfo` */ struct BN254OperatorSetInfo {
- */
-struct BN254OperatorSetInfo {
     bytes32 operatorInfoTreeRoot;